 Severe snoring may lead to sleep apnea.
 Otherwise, it may result in sleep problems for the person sharing the bed with the snorer.

-Why Does Snoring Keep Us Awake?
+Why Does Sleeping with a Snoring Partner Keep Us Awake?

 This is because noises as low as 40 decibels can keep us awake.
 Decibels (dB) are the measure of the loudness of sound.